heviiiiiii/book-library/book-library/book-library/README.md

-# Book Library — SCSJ4383 Assignment 2 (Part A: Frameworks and REST)
+# Book Library — SCSJ4383 Group Project

 A small **Spring Boot MVC** application demonstrating five pieces of functionality over a single domain (a library of books).
 Two of those